Education Media Centre – Enhancing the use of evidence in the media

 EMC to go ahead!

 A surge in interest from sponsors means the Education Media Centre, which will help journalists reach and use quality research evidence in their education coverage, will be launched later this year.
-With £240,000 pledged so far, a large proportion of the funding needed to start up and run the centre has been secured.
-Sue Littlemore, former BBC correspondent, and Jonathan Sharples, of the Institute for Effective Education, have been appointed co-directors of the Centre.
+With £250,000 pledged so far, a large proportion of the funding needed to start up and run the centre has been secured.
+The Wellcome Trust is the latest high profile organisation to sponsor the EMC, and joins other many important and diverse organisations and individuals supporting this venture.

 EMC Briefing Event